 - Often just underneath the nutritional panel is a list of potential allergens that may be found in the food product due to direct ingredients or due to the way the food was processed, for example, ‘may contain nuts, dairy, gluten etc.’.
 If you are allergic or intolerant to these common food allergens then this is typically where you will find this information.

-- Thirdly, there will be a list, in order of amount added, of the ingredients of the product.
+- There will be a list, in order of amount added, of the ingredients of the product.
 Keep in mind that if the first three ingredients listed are sugar, fat, or salt avoid that product.
 It is likely to be a highly processed, energy-dense food item that will not be the healthiest choice.
 When reading the listed ingredients look out for and avoid the following

 Flavours – these are added to enhance the flavour of products.
 For a full list of artificial flavours to avoid see the appendices.
 One to mention is MSG, which has been linked to various health concerns in MSG-sensitive individuals including behavioural changes, headaches, nausea, dry mouth and irritability.
 This could either be labelled as ‘flavour enhancer 621–635’ or as glutamate, monosodium glutamate, textured vegetable protein, hydrolysed vegetable protein, yeast extract, gelatin, sodium caseinate, calcium caseinate.